 New Contacts: the number of new contacts created from this content.

-New Customers: the number of customers who originally converted on this content that currently have the lifecycle stage of
+New Customers: the number of customers who originally converted on this content that currently have the lifecycle stage of customer.

 Average Bounce Rate: the percentage of sessions that started on this content and did not move to another page on your site.